Fried Shad Sandwich Recipe

-We love a crispy fish sandwich, and now that shad is in season, we couldn’t help but take sweet, flaky shad fillets, batter and fry them and see how they would work in a sammie.
+We love a crispy fish sandwich, and now that shad is in season, we couldn’t help but take sweet, flaky shad fillets, batter and fry them and see how they would work in a sandwich.
 Turns out, fried shad sandwiches are fried-and-true delicious!
-We serve ours in soft potato or brioche buns with a punchy homemade tartare sauce (that is infinitely better than the store-bought stuff).
+We serve ours in soft potato or brioche buns with a punchy homemade tartar sauce (that is infinitely better than the store-bought stuff).

 Optional: cheddar cheese slices, dill pickle slices, sliced red tomato, sliced red onion and shredded iceberg lettuce

 FOR THE SANDWICHES

 For the Fish Sandwiches

 Combine the buttermilk, salt and pepper in a shallow bowl.
 On a large plate, toss together the panko bread crumbs and Old Bay seasoning.

 In a large heavy-bottom pot or Dutch oven, heat 2 inches of oil until a deep-fry thermometer reads 350°F. One at a time, dip a piece of fish in the buttermilk, shake off any excess and dredge in the panko mixture.

 Gently place the fish pieces in the oil being careful not to overcrowd the pot.
 Fry for 2 minutes on each side or until golden brown.
 Use tongs to transfer the fish to a wire rack placed over a baking sheet and season with a sprinkling of kosher salt while the fish is still hot.

 While the fish is cooking, toast the buns.